Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

 There are a few things to consider when spawning many K8S pods:

-### cluster nodes scaling
+### Cluster nodes scaling
 We need to calculate whether our K8S cluster will handle the expected load.
-In our case defined as AWS node groups.
-[3]
+In our case defined as AWS node groups [3].

 ### Ip range
 It really depends on the subnet VPC CIDR block [4] configuration.
 For example, IPv4 CIDR of `172.20.0.0/16` will allow a 65k+ IP range but of course, it also depends on how many IPs are already in use.